Specific Health Concern >> Lyme Disease

 In patients who have non-specific symptoms after being treated for Lyme disease, and no evidence of active infection (patients with PLDS), studies have shown that more antibiotic therapy is not helpful and can be dangerous.

 Having this condition is not fun at all.
 Being motivated to look for non-conventional forms of treatment is warranted.
-Working with a Holistic Chiropractor can offer benefits, as using a well-rounded, multifaceted approach to address all the imbalances within the person related to Chronic Lyme Disease (CLD) is successful.
+Working with a Holistic Chiropractor can offer benefits, as using a well-rounded, multifaceted approach to address all the imbalances within the person related to Chronic Lyme Disease (CLD) is warranted.
 This has continuously demonstrated positive results when sticking to a treatment plan.
 Discussing what is involved and the time commitment necessary to having a full recovery is warranted.

 Has NIAID looked at the potential benefits of long-term antibiotic therapy on PLDS?

 Yes.
 In an effort to address the confusion regarding appropriate therapy, NIAID has funded three placebo-controlled clinical trials on the efficacy of prolonged antibiotic therapy for treating PLDS.
 The published results were subjected to rigorous statistical, editorial, and scientific peer review.